benkeen/generatedata/docs/userdoc/installation/prereqs.md

 lets you forget about the details of an application.
 In our case, we've dockerized a lot of the application, but not all - hence the need to install the things here.

 3. Download the latest version of generatedata.
-For this, if you're a developer you can either `git clone` [the repo](https://github.com/benkeen/generatedata) and check out the current `master` branch, or download the [latest official version](https://github.com/benkeen/generatedata/releases).
+For this, `git clone` [the repo](https://github.com/benkeen/generatedata) and check out the current `master` branch.
+The master branch is generally stable, but if you have any trouble that isn't documented here, raise an issue on github describing your problem.
-Master is generally stable, but it's not guaranteed - so downloading the latest zip/tar is probably your safest bet.
 5. [Install node](https://nodejs.org/en).
 6. [Install nvm](https://github.com/nvm-sh/nvm).
 7. Install yarn: `npm install --global yarn`